Looking for the most beautiful towns in Tuscany? You’re in the right place!

 Thanks to brilliant architects, you can admire 15th–century gems like the Duomo, Palazzo Comunale, and Palazzo Piccolomini, all offering incredible views of the valley.

 Fun fact: the gardens of Palazzo Piccolomini were used in the 1960s to film the Oscar-winning Romeo and Juliet.
+Standing where that famous balcony scene was shot gave me chills!

 To take in even more of the stunning landscapes, stroll along Via dell’Amore and the charming streets behind the cathedral.